 Master's thesis Seminar 5 ETCS

 All ECGS students take part in a common master's thesis seminar.
 During the course, students plan their research and present their thesis to other students.
+See course details for the seminar.

 There are two study tracks in the ECGS Master’s programme: the Environmental Change study track and the Global Sustainability study track.
 Within the chosen study track students complete their Master's thesis (30 ECTS).